act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

     inapplicable: further testing needed wcag22:2.5.8: # Target Size (Minimum) (AA)
     secondary: 'This success criterion is **less strict** than this rule.
 This is because this criterion has a lower size requirement.
 Some of the failed examples may satisfy this success criterion.'
-input_aspects:
+input_rules:
+  - 8iacb5
+  - dppn1b
+  - kj4tr0
+  - ssehdh
-  - DOM Tree
+  - vcup8d
-  - CSS Styling
+  - yvb1xu
 acknowledgments:
   authors:
     - Jean-Yves Moyen